amitpn89/test-repo/README.md

 # test-repo
-This repostiory can be used as Automation Testing Repo for Testing projects.
+This repostiory can be used as Automation Testing Repo for Multiple Testing projects.
+Testing Project names will be mentioned later.